 With the temperatures rising there’s no better feeling than the sun on your face as you silently cruise along with the top down.
-Currently, there are few choices when it comes to convertible electric cars but they are on the way and some others might be on the way soon.
-Here’s ElectricDrive’s guide to the best cabriolets out there.
+Currently, there are few choices when it comes to convertible electric cars but more are on the way and some others might be with us soon.
+Here’s ElectricDrive’s guide to the best cabriolets available or coming soon:

 AC Cars, famously known for their Cobra sports car, recently announced the launch of its new AC Cobra Series 4–electric sports car.
 It combines classy looks, heritage and performance in a stunning zero-emissions package.
 The new electric AC Cobra will be based on the brand popular AC Cobra Mk IV.